 You can either find a local arcade with a SOUND VOLTEX cabinet, set up the official PC version for 1,628 yen per month, or follow a guide here to set up one of the two free simulators, K-Shoot MANIA (KSM) and Unnamed SDVX Clone (USC).
-I would recommend one of the first two—the simulators don’t yet provide an experience comparable to the official game.
+I would recommend one of the first two—the simulator experience doesn’t compare to the official game yet.

-You don’t need a dedicated controller to play the game at home—both the official PC version and simulators support keyboard play.
+You don’t need a dedicated controller to play the game at home—both the official PC version and simulators support playing with a keyboard.